 Health information technology (IT) is used in the health care industry to reduce costs, increase efficiency and improve the quality of health care.
 An associate's degree in health IT can open doors to employment opportunities in hospitals, medical practices, home health care agencies, nursing homes and clinics.
-A high school diploma or equivalent is required for admission.
-Proficiency in keyboarding is also recommended.

-Associate degree programs in health information technology combine courses in business, health care and information technology to train students to collect and organize information.
+Associate's degree programs in health information technology combine courses in business, health care and information technology to train students to collect and organize information.
 Students learn to manage and code medical information found in medical records for storage and reimbursement purposes.
 Additionally, learners may complete clinical practicum experiences to gain hands-on experience in this field.
 Health information technicians can advance their careers by obtaining certifications or pursuing further education.

-Students examine anatomy and physiology, legalities of health information, database management and data coding.
+In a health information technology associate's degree program students examine anatomy and physiology, legalities of health information, database management and data coding.
 Course topics may include:

 - Medical terminology